The Danger Lurking in Disappointing Relationships

 But it’s not just busy schedules that can hinder our relationships.
 People can be unable to love us the way we want, due to their own brokenness.
 They just don’t have it in them to reciprocate or relate to us deeply.
 Accepting this has transformed a few relationships in my life and I’ve experienced peace and thankfulness replacing frustration and disappointment.
 It’s so much better to cultivate gratefulness rather than allowing unmet desires to churn frustration and anger over and over in our hearts.

-Here’s some good news for all of us when faced with relational disappointments: God wants to meet us in and through our unmet desires.
-He will use the way people disappoint us to draw us closer to himself.
+Here’s some good news for all of us when faced with disappointing relationships: God wants to meet us in and through our unmet desires.
+He will use the way people disappoint us to draw us closer to Himself.
 And we need to believe that when that happens, God is enabling us to love people even more selflessly.

 Don’t give up!
-God has appointed something good for you through this disappointment.
+God has appointed something good for you through this disappointing relationship.

 Ellen has more thoughts on this topic and shares them in the accompanying video: How Should I Handle Disappointments in My Relationships?
 These short videos can be used as discussion starters in small group settings, mentoring relationships, men’s and women’s groups, etc